Shaddie has countless years of experience dealing with all manner of creatures great and small.

 As a person who works with dogs daily and sees hundreds a month, I am pleading with you to consider more unique handles for your pet—don't even think about Max, Sam, and Lucky—for the good of all of us who work at kennels, veterinary offices, and grooming salons!

 Mediocre Names, Mediocre Pets?

 I will never understand how uncreative people can be at naming animals.
-Time and time again I take my beloved dog to the dog park, and we meet such exciting new breeds with exotic hair styles and fancy training and hilarious antics.
-But time and time again I am disappointed to find that out of every 30 dogs in a dog park, it is likely that they all share one of the same 8 to 10 names.
+Time and time again, I take my beloved dog to the dog park, and we meet such exciting new breeds with exotic hairstyles, fancy training, and hilarious antics.
+But time and time again, I am disappointed to find that out of every 30 dogs in a dog park, it is likely that they all share one of the same 8 to 10 names.

-Unless you are for some reason trying to name your dog ironically, it would be wise to refrain from such overly used titles as Max, Buddy, Trooper, Cooper, Marley, Sam, Rocky, Bailey, Charlie, Molly, Maggie, Sadie, Sasha, Abby, or...heck, any of the names from these age-old lists of boring titles that make me want to fall asleep.
+Unless you are for some reason trying to name your dog ironically, it would be wise to refrain from such overly used titles like the ones listed below.

 The Dangers of Boring Dog Names

 Common dog names are not only extremely boring, but they also cause countless hundreds of hours of confusion in veterinary, daycare, boarding, and park settings.
 When you have 16 black Labrador Retrievers who are all named Sam in a boarding facility, and Sam's owner returns from a long vacation to pick up Sam, why is Sam's owner so constantly offended when the wrong Sam is brought out to him?
 Don't the kennel workers have more of a right to be offended, working with 16 identical dogs with horrendously identical names?
 Can you imagine how stressful it must be to keep the food and belongings of 16 dogs named Sam in an appropriately labeled and categorized system?